X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: AQN-induced x-rays

 \subsection{AQN emissivity}

 The properties of thermal emission from the electrosphere of a nugget have been discussed in~\cite{Forbes:2008uf}.
+The process of radiation is Bremsstrahlung emission when the positrons scatter and emit photons with typical energy $\sim T$.
 First, we will briefly summarize the previous results here.
-After, we will discuss a number of complications which are relevant for our present work (when the temperature is very high $T\simeq$ 200-500 keV).
+Next, we will discuss a number of complications which are relevant for our present work (when the temperature is very high $T\simeq$ 200-500 keV).
 These were ignored in previous studies with $T\simeq $ eV in the context of galactic emission.

 The spectral surface emissivity is denoted as $dF/d\omega=dE/dtdAd\omega$, representing the energy emitted by a single nugget per unit time, per unit area of the nugget's surface, and per unit frequency.
 It has the following expression~\citep{Forbes:2008uf}: